-My dad was diagnosed with dementia in 2011, which gave me a steep learning curve into what this disease is all about and prompted me to co-found the Bondi2Berry ride.
+My dad was diagnosed with dementia in 2011.
+This gave my family and I a steep learning curve, and greater understanding of what this disease is all about.
+Seeing my dad deteriorate from the person I grew up with lead to me to co-founding the Bondi2Berry Ride to Remember in 2016.
 The awareness and fundraising we achieve allows the community to learn about dementia and to feel comfortable talking about dementia.
-I am extremely proud of what we have achieved so far and look forward to growing this in the future.
+Our events fund research for a cure for dementia and I am extremely proud of what we have achieved so far, and look forward to growing our charity into the future.

 My grandad suffered from dementia in his later years and it was extremely tough on the entire family.
 Thankfully it never stopped him from smiling, enjoying the chats and insisting he should be getting back to the electrical shop he managed until he was 80 years old!

 I met Nick and the B2B family through a local cycling group and was very keen to get involved.
 I love the Bondi2Berry community as everyone is so passionate about giving it their all, raising awareness and having fun!

 My partner’s grandmother suffered from Dementia and I saw the pain and frustration that it caused not only her, but her family and friends too.